Mini Fizzy Science Activity for Kids

 I recommend transparent containers so kids can watch the volcano bubbling from the bottom to the top!

-Cover your table with a drop cloth, and protect clothing with cover-ups.
-Set out a large container to pour vinegar into after the volcanoes erupt in the small dishes.
-Then the experiment can be repeated.
+Set out a large container to pour leftover vinegar into after the volcanoes erupt so it can be reused in the experiment.

-Prepare the containers that will become volcanoes
+2. Prepare the containers that will become volcanoes.

-1. Cut a hole in the bottom of each container.
+Cut a hole in the bottom of each container.
 This becomes the top opening of the volcano called a vent.

-Follow this link for more useful information about volcanoes.
+- Follow this link for more useful information about volcanoes.

-2. Spread glue on the narrow top edge of the container with a glue gun.
+Spread glue on the narrow top edge of the container with a glue gun.

-See-through containers allow for greater observation of the chemical process.
+- See-through containers allow for greater observation of the chemical process.

-3. Press the glued edge into a foam dish or container.
 We separated a 5 inch (12 cm) hinged carry-out container which provided two dishes.
-These dishes will collect the lava when it erupts from the volcano.

-3. Squeeze vinegar over the soda.
+Add a drop of coloring to the vinegar bottle.
+Squeeze vinegar over the soda.

 Observe the lava flow!